Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt1-instigation.md

 ***Technical Sergeant Martina Kovač***

 HEAT mission prep was a ballet of sorts.
 The Operators themselves had one job - limber up and absorb whatever knowledge they needed while the techs got on with making them mission-ready.
-Last-minute suit adjustments, pre-mission bloodworks, systems configuration, field calibration…
+Last-minute suit adjustments, pre-mission bloodworks, systems configuration, field calibration...

 It was a long list, broken down into a hundred short lists and spread across a platoon of technicians who all reported to Kova$1... $2ho had to sign off on every last item.
 Human or Gaoian, it didn’t matter - she was responsible for ensuring that the checklists had been completed down to the last minutia.